 Make your home accessible and safe

-A slip, fall, or injury often becomes detrimental to your parents’ health.
+A slip, fall, or injury often damages your parents’ health.
 They may fall and injure themselves while walking or doing regular chores.
 Therefore, it is essential to pay attention to their safety and accessibility.

 You can consider structural modifications in your home.
 Shift your parents’ bedroom from the first floor to the ground floor to make it easily accessible.
 Keep the house clean, organized, and manageable for them.

-Providing your parents access to a safer means of transportation is also essential.
-When you choose a caregiver, ask them if they are good drivers.
+Providing your parents with access to a safer means of transportation is also essential.
+When you choose a caregiver, ask them if they are a good driver.
 It will give you peace of mind.

-If you do not have a car, get in touch with senior transportation services.
-These services offer pick-up and drop services to the elderly wherever they want.
+If you do not have a car, contact senior transportation services.
+These services offer pick-up and drop-off services to the elderly wherever they want.

-We hope that the above-listed tips come to your rescue if you are struggling to find ways to keep your parents happy, healthy, and comfortable.
+We hope the above-listed tips come to your rescue if you struggle to keep your parents happy, healthy, and comfortable.